charliekozey/flatiron-lesson-plans/Study Hall: - Problem Solving & Function Scope.md

 - avoid global scope variables

-  - you can definitely get away with it for now, but it will help you down the road if you break the habit early
+  - you can get away with it for now, but it will help you down the road if you break the habit early

 ## 4:25 | build #1